biomassives/Next-DatoCMS-Template/README.md

 # Mamawatoto dot Africa via Next-DatoCMS-Template

+This website supports the work of Mama Watoto Africa in collaboration with SCD Hub, a 501c3 non profit from Nederland, Colorado USA

-A free to use DatoCMS template and an open-source Next.js sample to create a complete site.
+The system we use is powered by a free content management system - DatoCMS , and Open-source Next.js sample to create a complete site.
 You can duplicate this template and deploy the frontend from GitHub.

 This project uses [Chackra Ui](https://chakra-ui.com/) as Ui library, and cotains some samples block from [Chakra Templates](https://chakra-templates.dev/) .